 Occupational Heat Illness

-In 2014, 2,630 workers were documented as suffering heat illness, and 18 heat-related deaths were reported, according to OSHA statistics.
-Heat illness can especially affect workers who are 65 years and older, overweight or affected by heart disease.
-The symptoms of heat illness rang from weakness, headaches and sweating, to dizziness, nausea and even fainting.
+Between 1992 and 2017, more than 800 workers died and 70,000 more were seriously injured by heat-related illnesses, according to the Bureau of Labor Statistics.
+Heat illness can especially affect workers who are 65 years and older, overweight, or affected by heart disease.
+The symptoms of heat illness rang from weakness, headaches, and sweating, to dizziness, nausea and even fainting.
 Similar to occupational hearing loss, the best method is prevention.
 Drinking water regularly, wearing light colors, resting in shady areas, and slowly adapting to high temperatures are best for combating the possible dangers of heat illness.

 Innovating Occupational Disease Prevention